microsoftgraph/microsoft-graph-docs-contrib/api-reference/v1.0/api/shift-put.md

 ## Response

-If successful, this method returns a `204 No Content` response code.
-It doesn't return anything in the response body.
+If successful, this method returns a `204 No Content` response code and empty content.
+If the request specifies the `Prefer` header with `return=representation` preference, then this method returns a `200 OK` response code.

 ## Example